devopshobbies/containers-from-scratch/README.md

 # zar

 > Zar is an ancient Iranian name that means gold 🏆
+>
+> I've used this term to show the importance of learning how containers works internally.

 a tiny container manager tool highly inspired from docker to demonstrate how containers are created without using `containers` nor `runc` only with linux features like `namespaces` and `control groups`.